NagyD/SDLPoP/doc/Readme.txt

 To print out information about the replay from the command-line, you can use the 'validate' command-line parameter.
 Example usage: `prince validate "replays/replay.p1r"`

+Since version (upcoming) you can re-record if you make a mistake:
+While recording, make a quicksave to mark your place, and press quickload to return to that place.

 COMPILING
 =========